zhiyanliu/nightswatch-builder/README.md

 ## Why [we](mailto:awscn-sa-prototyping@amazon.com) develop it

 As the pair project of [Night's Watch - Range](http://git.awsrun.com/rp/nightswatch-ranger), we would like to automatize the IoT resources create and configuration, more over, to easy the demonstration of Ranger supported OTA cases.
-We hope this project can assist SA understand and use our reusable asset quickly and correctly.
+We hope this project can assist SA to understand and use our reusable asset quickly and correctly.

 >> **Note:**
 >>